spidermanxyz98/SberBank_House_Price_Prediction/README.md

 3. Ensemble of the Base Models:
 Two ways to make an ensemble out of the base models (XGB, RF and GBRT) were performed.
-      A. Doing a simple average over all the base models
+      A. Doing a simple average over all the base models.
       B. A ridge linear model is trained on the outputs of the base models.
 The final prediction is done using the linear model.